Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Demographics of Collisions from -body Models

 In Figure \ref{fig:star_mass}, we show the stellar mass and collision time for all BH--star collisions in our models.
-In the lower metallicity models (top panel), there is a distinct overdensity of collisions, especially of giant stars, shortly after formation of BHs, within $\lesssim 10\,\rm{Myr}$.
-In contrast, the solar metallicity models (bottom panel) show a pronounced increase in collisions at $t\gtrsim 1$ Gyr.
+In the lower-metallicity models (top panel), there is a distinct overdensity of collisions, especially of giant stars, shortly after formation of BHs, within $\lesssim 10\,\rm{Myr}$.
+In contrast, the solar-metallicity models (bottom panel) show a pronounced increase in collisions at $t\gtrsim 1$ Gyr.
 This late-time rise in collisions is attributed to the significant increase in cluster density as the cluster nears core collapse (see the right panel of Figure \ref{fig:rc}).
-In high-metallicity environments, massive giants experience significant mass loss due to stellar winds, leading to smaller radii and reduced collision cross-sections.
-This reduction in cross-section leads to fewer collisions early on.
+In high-metallicity environments, massive giants experience significant mass loss due to stellar winds, leading to smaller radii and reduced collision cross sections.
+This reduction in cross section leads to fewer collisions early on.
 However, as lower-mass stars become more prevalent later, the impact of mass loss on collision rates diminishes.
 In fact, the increased density of the cluster during core collapse drives collisions between stars, leading to the formation of stars above the turnoff mass (indicated by the solid gray curve), such as blue straggler stars \citep[e.g.,][]{Bailyn1995}, which may subsequently collide with BHs.
-This explains the constant mass ratio in star-BH collisions observed in Figure \ref{fig:mass_ratio} for high metallicity models despite variations in the massive binary fraction, which primarily affect only the early collision dynamics within the cluster.
+This explains the constant mass ratio in star-BH collisions observed in Figure \ref{fig:mass_ratio} for high-metallicity models despite variations in the massive binary fraction, which primarily affect only the early collision dynamics within the cluster.

 Our $N$-body models indicate that more than $50\%$ BHs retained upon formation in dense star clusters undergo at least one stellar collision throughout the cluster’s evolution.
 Notably, we found that approximately $35\%$ of these collisions have mass ratios greater than 0.5 in clusters with $f_{b}(>15\,M_{\odot}) = 100\%$ while this number decreases to a few percent in clusters with $f_{b}(>15\,M_{\odot}) = 5\%$.
 This emphasizes that the presence of massive stars in binaries is crucial for achieving high rates of collisions between BHs and massive stars.